 Some anglers have been casting from shore or long lining off Cisco Beach and have been catching a few cutthroat trout.
-The fishing should remain good in these locations for the remainder of the winter.
-Cast large (#5-#6) spinners (such as Mepps or Blue Fox) or spoons and let the lure sink and try to retrieve it where it is running close to the bottom.
+If you are casting, use large spinners (#5-#6), such as Mepps or Blue Fox, or spoons.
+Let the lure sink and try to retrieve it where it is running close to the bottom.
 Large articulated flies in white rabbit fur or a sculpin pattern will also work for those anglers using fly fishing equipment.

 Garden City Community Fishery Pond